Consular Report Of Birth Abroad (CRBA)

 A U.S. citizen mother, who was not married at the time of the child's birth, must prove that she was physically present in the U.S. for at least one (1) continuous year any time prior to the child's birth.
 This applies even if the mother subsequently married, and regardless of whether the father is listed on the birth certificate.

-If both parents are U.S. citizens on the day the child was born, each parent must have resided in the U.S. at some point prior to the child’s birth.
+If both parents, married to each other, are U.S. citizens on the day the child was born, at least one parent must have resided in the U.S. at some point prior to the child’s birth.
 No specific length of time is specified under U.S. law.

 WARNING: False statements made knowingly and willfully in passport applications, affidavits or other supporting documents are punishable by fine and/or imprisonment under the provisions of 18 USC 1001 and/or 18 USC 1542.